-So you included all the distant uncles and aunts and their neighbours you could possibly think of and are ready to host a wedding of the number of people who exceed the capacity of your wedding venue.
+So you included all the distant uncles and aunts and their neighbor's you could possibly think of and are ready to host a wedding of the number of people who exceed the capacity of your wedding venue.
 Well, not anymore because as per the new guidelines, only 100 people are allowed to attend a wedding.
 This although is a relief from the earlier guidelines issued where only 50 people were allowed, but still remains to be one of the most crucial decisions families have to make simply because of the tradition of overcrowded weddings and unnecessary guests.
-If you have grown up in an Indian household you know how prioritising relatives is a real struggle because you definitely don't want to upset the 'Fufa Ji' you haven't seen in years.
+If you have grown up in an Indian household you know how prioritizing relatives is a real struggle because you definitely don't want to upset the 'Fufa Ji' you haven't seen in years.

 2. DESTINATION WEDDINGS - A THING OF THE PAST

 Let's face it, we've all dreamt of getting married like royalty in one of the astonishing palaces of Udaipur, destination weddings have been a dream for many of us, and with celebrity weddings in Italy and Spain giving us literal wedding goals; it is hard to settle for one in a small banquet hall or a temple.
 Apparently, that seems to be the only viable option since travel has been completely prohibited and even if not, isn't quite safe.
 So, you either settle for a local wedding or postpone your wedding till...
 ERROR 101, date not found.
 (Whenever the vaccine comes out and travel is safe, which again is unpredictable)

 3. WHO IS GOING TO DO A NAGIN DANCE IN THE BARAAT?